-Primary steroid products of the corpus luteum are progesterone, 17β-progesterone, estradiol and androstenedione.
-Low-density lipoprotein (LDL) cholesterol is the main precursor responsible for corpus luteum progesterone production (67).
-Between 6 and 7 weeks gestation, corpus luteum function naturally begins to decline.
-During this lutealplacental transition period, production of progesterone shifts to the developing placenta (Figure 4).
+Primary steroid products of the corpus luteum are 17β -progesterone, progesterone. estradiol and androstenedione.
+Low-density lipoprotein (LDL) cholesterol is the main precursor responsible for corpus luteum progesterone production (83).
+Between 6- and 7-weeks' gestation, corpus luteum function naturally begins to decline.
+During this lutealplacental transition period. production of progesterone shifts to the developing placenta (Figure 4).

+Pulsatile pituitary LH secretion in the early luteal phase followed by hCG secreted from the implanting conceptus act to stimulate progesterone production from the corpus luteum.
 Removal of the corpus luteum before 6 weeks of gestation increases the risk of abortion (67a).
-Thus, regarding early pregnancy, progesterone is considered the most important steroid product in this group because progesterone alone can maintain a pregnancy that would otherwise abort in a lutectomized woman (68).
-For example, exogenous progesterone, given to an agonadal woman pregnant through egg-donor in vitro fertilization (IVF), maintains the pregnancy through the first trimester until placental progesterone secretion is established (69).
-For this reason, in patients with corpus luteum dysfunction or in whom the corpus luteum has been removed surgically, supplementation with exogenous progesterone is frequently initiated and extended beyond approximately 10 weeks of gestation, the critical period of the luteal-placental shift.
+Thus, regarding early pregnancy, progesterone is considered the most important steroid product in this group because progesterone alone can maintain a pregnancy that would otherwise abort in a lutectomized woman (84).
+For example, exogenous progesterone, given to an agonadal woman pregnant through egg-donor in vitro fertilization (IVF), maintains the pregnancy through the first trimester until placental progesterone secretion is established (85).
+For this reason, in patients with corpus luteum dysfunction or in whom the corpus luteum has been removed surgically, supplementation with exogenous progesterone is initiated frequently and extended beyond approximately 10 weeks of gestation, the critical period of the luteal-placental shift.

 Figure 4.
 A shift in progesterone production from the corpus luteum to the placenta occurs at approximately the 7th to 9th week of gestation.
 The small, shaded area represents the estimated duration of this functional transition.
-(From (70), with permission)
+(From (86), with permission)

-In women with first-trimester threatened abortion, progesterone concentrations at the time of initial evaluation are often predictive of ultimate outcome (71).
-Abortion will occur in approximately 80% of those with progesterone concentrations under 10 ng/mL; viable pregnancies are virtually never observed at concentrations of <5.0 ng/mL (72).
+In women with first-trimester threatened abortion, progesterone concentrations at the time of initial evaluation are often predictive of ultimate outcome (87).
+Abortion will occur in approximately 80% of those with progesterone concentrations under 10 ng/mL; viable pregnancies are virtually never observed at concentrations of <5.0 ng/mL (88).